BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_19.md

 !battle(["Savage", :SPIRITM, 0], "Water Surface")

 Fun fact about this one: apparently when Savage challenged the Reborn League back in the day, Shade used a Shedinja.
-Look at Savage's team and tell me why you think he ended up going mad.
+Wonder why Savage went mad.

-Use the Blue Crystal Key atop the hill to create a path in the ice puzzle.
-Cross this and grab a hidden *Cheri Berry*.
+Use the Blue Crystal Key atop the central hill to create a path in the ice puzzle.
+Cross this path (D L U R D L D) and grab a hidden *Cheri Berry*.
 Proceed to the next room.

 !enc(801, nil, nil, "Victory Road (Emerald B3F)")

-Pick up the hidden *Green Shard* and *Cotton Candy*, then use the Green Crystal Key atop the hill.
-Climb up to the right and exit back into the hub room.
+Pick up the hidden *Green Shard* and *Cotton Candy*, then use the Green Crystal Key atop the central hill.
+Climb up to the right and exit back into the central gem room.

 Grab a hidden *Hyper Potion*, then use Strength to push the boulder onto the pressure pad.
-After this is done, make your way to the right side of the hub, grab the hidden *Red Shard*, and enter the Ruby room.
+After this is done, make your way to the right side of the central gem room, grab the hidden *Red Shard*, and enter the Ruby room.

 !enc(799, nil, nil, "Victory Road (Ruby B3F)")